Are you ready for weaving with texture challenge?!

 This technique is easier than you might think.
 Your rigid heddle loom is especially suited for pick-up patterns.
 We have our slot threads and our hole threads, and all we need to do is use our pick-stick to control the warp threads in the slots.
 By manipulating these slot threads, it will make a new shed for our weft to pass through so that we can accomplish more than just plain weave.

 Let's get started!

 - Gather your supplies ~ We've supplied a pattern in this blog for inspiration, but we would love to see your own unique designs.
-Our goal is to see as many different color combinations as possible!
 The amounts that you need will vary depending on the size of towels you choose to make.
 I have included the amounts needed to make two towels with a 23" weaving width, but this pattern can easily be adjusted to fit any weaving width.

 - You can use any yarns you have on hand, or we have this project available as a kit if you'd like to weave the Sweet as Pie Towels shown in this blog.